 My Crock Pot Roast is the best you’ll ever taste – a super tender, fall-apart slow cooker pot roast with incredible flavor that’s cooked all day in the slow cooker.
 Served with a simple brown gravy, carrots and potatoes, it’s a homey and delicious Sunday supper or weeknight dinner.

 Crock Pot roast was always one of my dad’s specialties.
 He’d use Porterhouse seasoning, toss in some carrots, celery, onions and potatoes and cook that chuck roast all day long.
 A slow cooked roast really feels like a classy, elegant home cooked meal making it perfect for Sunday supper or serving company.
+It’s also total comfort food, the kind that takes you back to your childhood dinner table.

 This slow cooker pot roast is fall-apart, melt-in-your-mouth tender.
 The smell will greet you at the door when you come home after a long day and that creamy gravy will send everything soaring over the top.